The $D_{\hslash}$-module mirror conjecture for flag varieties: Bezrukavnikov-Finkelberg's theorems

 to be the map obtained from $\pbfk$ by extension of scalars with respect to the canonical map $\zgd\simeq H_{\Ghat}^{\bl}(\pt)\ra \utd\simeq H_{\That}^{\bl}(\pt)$.
 (We have $\dkf(\KK)\simeq\utd\ot_{\zgd}\kf(\KK)$ by Lemma \ref{Alemma2}.) \end{definition}

-In the remainder of this section, we prove some results about $\pbfd$.
+In this subsection, we prove a computational result about $\pbfd$.
 Recall we have been using $\cchh$ to define $\kf$.
 See Remark \ref{BFenhanceKFrmk}.
 But we would like to make an exception: instead of $\cchh$, we use $-\cchh$ for $\kf$ applied to $\dm{\Gd}$ when we define $\KK$.
 Although changing the character does not change the isomorphism class of algebra objects of $\hct$ represented by $\KK$, it does change how $\Phi_{BF}^{\delta/\kappa}$ will look.
 Our choice will make Proposition \ref{BFenhancedivisor} below hold.
-Notice that we will still use $\cchh$ for $\kf$ (and also $\dkf$) applied to $\KK$ when we define the (desymmetrized) quantum Toda lattices.
+Notice that we will still use $\cchh$ for $\kf$ (resp. $\dkf$) applied to $\KK$ when we define the (resp. desymmetrized) quantum Toda lattices.